 I have become a student of leadership as I have observed and coached leaders over the years.
 I have had the good fortune to support many who were highly effective.
 There were some patterns and similarities, but I also marvel at how many different ways there are to accomplish true leadership.

-This past week I had the good fortune to see first hand a model of leadership I had never witnessed and was very impressed with how effective it was.
+Recently I had the good fortune to see first hand a model of leadership I had never witnessed and was very impressed with how effective it was.

 The situation was a leader coming into a non-profit health program that had suffered at the hands of a leader who was rather autocratic, had lost support of the overall organization leadership and governance, and whose program had fallen into disfavor with its client community.